 You do have to plan well.
 There is quite alot to think about and meal and snack timings are important.
 If you are taking stuff to work you need to think about what you are eating each day, but it’s like with everything – once you’ve done once, it’s much easier second time round.
 I kept everything in one bag unless it needed to be in the fridge and took the whole bag out with me.
 I set the timer for snacks as it’s easy to lose track of time and not take things when you need to.
 I had one day travelling/on the road and needed to be pretty organised for this to work.

 There are a range of supplements and other foods now easily available (like no carb almond milk) that make it possible to do this type of ketogenic detox in a comfortable and healthy way – which I guess wouldn’t have been possible in the past.
 You have to remember to take the supplements at the right times.
 It’s a very carefully thought out detox and really important not to miss out any of the supplements.
 Also the meals and snacks all need to be timed accurately.
 I found the level of Fibre is an important part of a balanced diet.
 There are two type of fibre; soluble and insoluble.
 Insoluble fibre helps your bowel to pass… in the diet worked fine for me.

 There were recipes I struggled with so good to know for next time, as it’s ok to repeat the recipes you like and leave out the ones you don’t like.
-You do need to like Kimchi.
+I don’t like Kimchi so second time round I’ll use sauerkraut.
 I loved all the soups.